isentropic-dev/trnpy/README.md

 ## Contributing

-For guidance on setting up a development environment and how to make a contribution to trnpy, see the `contributing guidelines`_.
+For guidance on setting up a development environment and how to make a contribution to TrnPy, see the `contributing guidelines`_.

 .. _contributing guidelines: https://github.com/isentropic-dev/trnpy/blob/main/CONTRIBUTING.md